 On March 31, 2011, we issued 7,000 shares of Series C Preferred Stock that are convertible into shares of our common stock representing, in the aggregate, 19.9% of our Outstanding Common Stock.
-As described below, the shares of Series C Preferred Stock accumulate dividends at a rate 8% per annum.
-Under certain circumstances, we are entitled to pay such dividends in the form of additional shares of common stock ("Dividend Shares"), but the issuance of Dividend Shares would be expected to cause the total number of shares of common stock issued in connection with the Series C Preferred Stock to represent 20% or more of our Outstanding Common Stock.
+As described below, the shares of Series C Preferred Stock accumulate dividends at a rate of 8% per annum ("Regular Dividends").
+In the event of a conversion of shares of Series C Preferred Stock by a holder, we are obligated to pay such holder an amount equal to the Regular Dividends that would have been paid on such converted stock through the scheduled date of mandatory redemption of such converted stock as if such stock had not been converted ("Make-Whole Dividends").
+Under certain circumstances, we are entitled to pay Regular Dividends and Make-Whole Dividends in the form of additional shares of common stock ("Dividend Shares"), but the issuance of Dividend Shares would be expected to cause the total number of shares of common stock issued in connection with the Series C Preferred Stock to represent 20% or more of our Outstanding Common Stock.
 Accordingly, we need shareholder approval in order to issue Dividend Shares to the extent that the issuance of such Dividend Shares would cause the total number of shares of common stock issued in connection with the Series C Preferred Stock to represent 20% or more of our Outstanding Common Stock ("Excess Dividend Shares").

 In addition, the terms of the Series C Preferred Stock provide that, under certain circumstances, shares of Series C Preferred Stock may be converted, or are required to be redeemed, at varying conversion or redemption rates.
 Under certain circumstances, we are entitled to pay the redemption price with respect to redeemed shares of Series C Preferred Stock in the form of additional shares of common stock (a "Stock-Based Redemption").
-If shareholder approval is not received and a conversion or a Stock-Based Redemption of Series C Preferred Stock would result in the issuance of common stock representing, together with the other securities issued to the holders of Series C Preferred Stock, 20% or more of our Outstanding Common Stock, we would be unable to issue those shares of common stock that represent 20% or more of our Outstanding Common Stock ("Excess Conversion/Redemption Shares") and would be required to pay cash equivalents instead.
+If shareholder approval is not received and a conversion or a Stock-Based Redemption of Series C Preferred Stock would result in the issuance of common stock representing, together with the other securities issued to the holders of Series C Preferred Stock (including any Dividend Shares), 20% or more of our Outstanding Common Stock, we would be unable to issue those shares of common stock that represent 20% or more of our Outstanding Common Stock ("Excess Conversion/Redemption Shares") and would be required to pay cash equivalents instead.